wso2/docs-updates/en/docs/updates/registry-token-management-admin.md

 ### **Generate Service Token**

-Service tokens issued on behalf of service accounts that do not have Support Portal access.
+Service tokens are issued on behalf of service accounts that do not have Support Portal access.

 To generate a new service token, follow these steps: